Keep your computer operating system and applications up to date.

 Warning: Switching browsers during a test/quiz may lock you out.
 We recommend you find a different location to take tests.

-For best results with Blackboard, use a wired, high-speed Internet connection and a recommended browser.
+For best results with Bb, use a wired, high-speed Internet connection and a recommended browser.

 Differences in browsers, operating systems, system settings, applications, utilities, plug-ins, and personal settings can alter your computer's performance.